 It is the policy of the City of Baltimore to promote equal business opportunity in the City's contracting process by encouraging full and equitable participation by minority and women's business enterprises in the provision of goods and services to the City on a contractual basis.

-- ♦ 28▲4.
-Scope of subtitle. - (a) In general.
+§ 28-4.
+Scope of subtitle.

 This subtitle applies to all contracts awarded by the City.

 (b) Third-party contracts.